lovexinxin/lovexinxin.github.io/source/_posts/2014-06-24-accounting-resources.markdown

 - [Youtube Audit Tutorial](https://www.youtube.com/watch?v=cs07f0ERs_E) (Install 红杏_2.2.6.crx in the folder I share with you into Chrome.)
 - [Youtube 刘伟教Excel函数和公式](https://www.youtube.com/channel/UCggejFPf1vJakXQQAsS87WQ)
 ![alt text](/images/IMG_4564.JPG "Accounting In USA")

+---
+_If you love a girl, it's better to fight for her happiness than to abandon her for the sake of her happiness._